adrianlarion/simple-awk/README.md

 #### How to call awk
 * You call it like `awk '{print $0}' file1 file2`
-* In the examples below I only show the text inside '', not the full blown bash command.
+* In the examples below I sometimes show the text inside '', not the full blown bash command.
 * If there are multiple files you have to use an awk script.
 Make a new file and put inside it:
 ```
 #!/usr/bin/awk -f